munificent/craftinginterpreters/book/types-of-values.md

 either isn't, we report a runtime error and yank the ejection seat lever.

 If the operands are fine, we pop them both and unwrap them.
-Then we apply the given operator, wrap the result, and push it back on the stack.Note that we don't wrap the result by directly using `NUMBER_VAL()`.
+Then we apply the given operator, wrap the result, and push it back on the stack.
+Note that we don't wrap the result by directly using `NUMBER_VAL()`.
 Instead, the wrapper to use is passed in as a macro <span name="macro">parameter</span>.
 For our existing arithmetic operators, the result is a number, so we pass in the